TypQxQ/KTC/Dev_doc.md

 # To try to keep terms apart:
+Each tool has a id (name) (ktc_tool name) and a nr.

 # Mount: Tool is selected and loaded for use, be it a physical or a virtual on physical.
+    A parent tool is mounted but not selected when a child tool is selected.
-# Unmopunt: Tool is unselected and unloaded, be it a physical or a virtual on physical.
+# Unmount: Tool is unselected and unloaded, be it a physical or a virtual on physical.

 # Pickup: Tool is physically picked up and attached to the toolchanger head.
 # Droppoff: Tool is physically parked and dropped of the toolchanger head.

+Maybe delete?
-# ToolLock: Toollock is engaged.
+# ToolLock: Tool is locked in place.
-# ToolUnLock: Toollock is disengaged.
+# ToolUnLock: Toollock is disengaged and tool is free.